Hobby horse: Old Horse, 'Owd 'Oss or Poor Old Hoss

 In parts of Nottinghamshire, Derbyshire and around Sheffield there existed, into the early 20th century (and until 1970 at Dore) a Christmas and New Year custom of going from house to house performing a short play or dramatised song called The Old Horse, T'Owd 'Oss or Poor Old Horse.
 The Old Horse was of the "mast" type, constructed in a similar way to the Wild Horse of the Soul-cakers and the hooden horses of Kent.
 The earliest record is from 1840, at Ashford-in-the-Water, Derbyshire.

 This type of performance still continues at Richmond, Yorkshire, at Christmas.
 Three men dressed in hunting pink lead a horse "made from the stuffed skin of a horse's head on a pole" and the man who plays it hidden under a horse-blanket.
 The men sing the Poor Old Horse song and the horse snapped its jaws at the end of each verse.
 The custom as now performed in Richmond Market Place around midday on Christmas Eve involves the horse's "death and resurrection" (he crouches down and then rises up when a hunting horn is blown).

-Penglas or Penglaz
+Penzance

-The name of this creature from Cornwall translates as "grey head".
-It was a "hooden" or "mast" type of horse, either carved from wood or made from a horse's skull, like the Welsh Mari Lwyd, and accompanied the Christmas Guisers.
-Its body was a horse's hide or horse cloth.
-Sometimes it was led or ridden by Old Penglaze, a man with a blackened face who carried a staff.
+In the nineteenth century, Richard Edmonds described the hobby-horse which accompanied Christmas Guisers in Penzance, Cornwall.
+According to Edmonds, it had a wooden head with a snapping jaw, and the operator was covered with a horse's hide or horse cloth.
+According to B. C. Spooner in 1958, the hobby horse used a horse's skull, and was called pen-glas, meaning "grey head" in Cornish.
 The animal has been revived in Penzance in recent years as Penglaz the Penzance 'Obby 'Oss and now appears on "Mazey Eve" and 23 June (St John's Eve) as part of a modern Midsummer festival, instead of around midwinter.